 Adobe Flash Player update

 Nowadays almost all YouTube videos use HTML5 player for playing them, but some of the videos still require Adobe Flash Player plugin to be watched in the browser.
+If you have a blog and don’t want to make your visitors install Flash, check this page to turn your vids to HTML5.

 Solution: Usually, if you have problems with Flash Player, YouTube informs you about them and offers to install the latest version.